Understanding and troubleshooting Out of Office (OOF) replies

 In addition to using the built-in OOF functionality in their client, people sometimes use rules to create an Out of Office message while they are away.

-By design, Exchange Online Protection uses the high risk delivery pool (HRDP) to send OOF replies.
-This is because OOF replies are lower-priority messages.
+By design, Exchange Online Protection uses the high risk delivery pool (HRDP) to send OOF replies, because OOF replies are lower-priority messages.

 Types of OOF rules